 The site of the removed tooth will be bleeding heavily by now, so you’ll need to staunch that blood flow.

-Place a pad or wad of gauze on the site where the tooth was and have the patient gently bite down on it to hold it in place.
 This will be fairly agonizing if the anesthetic has begun to wear off, but is necessary to stop the blood flow.

 In cases where considerable soft tissue damage was inflicted sutures might be necessary, adding even more pain to what has already been a painful affair.